zackforbing/ruby-submissions/1510/module_4_assignments/real-time/steve-pentler.md

 ### Were you able to complete functionality that fits both case studies?
 - Duh.
+- Thought:
+    - Records all active users rather than a socket, meaning this application would be appropriate for a single admin/organization with multiple surveys.
+        - ex: If multiple admin sent out the links, anyone with any link on the socket is counted towards the "Active Friends" on each page
+    - Closes survey by removing "options buttons" from view and replacing with "This survey has closed"
+        - users could refresh the link and it would still tally their vote.
+I thought this was fine because if the survey is closing, the admin will view the results as they're closing the button.
+Then they can consider whether they want to consider late votes.

 ### Did you do anything outside the scope of the case studies?